mattbaker/ruby-heap-viz/README.md

  * `example!` - creates an example scenario, including variables, object references, and a garbage-collectable object
  * `reset!` - unsets all instance variables and starts GC.
 This will not cleanup objects referenced by local variables.
  * `viz!` - opens `viz.html` in your browser if [`open(1)`](https://developer.apple.com/library/mac/documentation/Darwin/Reference/ManPages/man1/open.1.html) if present
+ * `graph_report` - generates a list of objects retaining references to any objects in the `Example` namespace.
+Useful for debugging GC issues.

 Currently the heap state code requires you to use classes under a specific namespace. `Example::Array`, `Example::String` and others are just aliases for the corresponding Ruby classes.
 You can add your own classes under the namspace too!